Negan

-Negan is a character and antagonist in the comic book series The Walking Dead, its self-titled television adaptation, and its spin-off series Dead City.
+Negan is a fictional character in the comic book series The Walking Dead, its self-titled television adaptation, and its spin-off miniseries Dead City.
 The character is fully named Negan Smith in the television series.
-He was the leader of the Saviors, a group of survivors in the Sanctuary that oppresses other survivor communities and forces them to pay tribute to him.
-In the comics, the character's appearance is based on Henry Rollins, as confirmed by Charlie Adlard.
+He initially appears as an antagonist, the leader of the Saviors who oppresses other survivor communities and forces them to pay tribute, later he becomes an antihero.
+In the comics, the character's appearance is based on Henry Rollins, as confirmed by artist Charlie Adlard.
 Jeffrey Dean Morgan portrays Negan in the television series, having first appeared in the sixth-season finale.
 When offered the role of Negan, Morgan immediately accepted, as he was already a fan of the comic book series.

 After Rick Grimes and his fellow survivors agree to begin a trading relationship with the Hilltop Colony, they are ambushed by the Saviors and forced to obey Negan's orders to give the Saviors half of their supplies, as the other communities do.
-Initially obedient, Rick and the others secretly conspire with other communities in the Washington, D.C. area to prepare for war against the Saviors.
-After his defeat at the hands of the allied communities led by Rick, he is incarcerated for years until Carol recruits him as a reluctant ally against the Whisperers.
-After Negan kills the Whisperers' leaders Alpha and later Beta, the other survivors reluctantly accept him as an official member of their community.
+Initially obedient, Rick and his group conspire with other communities in the Washington, DC, area to prepare for war against the Saviors.
+Negan is defeated by this alliance and incarcerated for years, until the Whisperers emerge as a threat to the communities.
+Transformed into an antihero, Negan kills the Whisperers' leader Alpha and participates in subsequent battles, earning himself a pardon to live alone in exile.
+While Negan has no further role in the comic books, the character returns in the final season of the television series and the spin-off Dead City.
+In the latter, he is partnered with Maggie Greene as a protagonist.

 Morgan has received critical acclaim for his portrayal of Negan in the television series, earning the Critics' Choice Television Award for Best Guest Performer in a Drama Series, MTV Movie Award for Best Villain, and Saturn Award for Best Guest Starring Role on Television.
 Although the character himself initially received a mixed reception as the main antagonist of Seasons 7 and 8, with some critics calling him "ridiculous", his redemption arc in the later seasons has caused him to become viewed by many as among the best and most well-developed characters in the series.

-In March 2022, it was announced that Morgan would reprise his role as Negan in a spin-off series alongside Lauren Cohan as Maggie Greene.
-Originally titled Isle of the Dead, it was later renamed The Walking Dead: Dead City and is set years after the end of the original series in New York City.

 Creation

-Robert Kirkman conceptualized the character after scrapping the idea of Rick Grimes being forced to protect his son, Carl Grimes, by killing fellow survivor Glenn Rhee.
+Robert Kirkman conceptualized the character after discarding the idea of Rick Grimes being forced to protect his son, Carl, by killing fellow survivor Glenn Rhee.
+The character's appearance is based on Henry Rollins, as confirmed by artist Charlie Adlard.

 Jeffrey Dean Morgan was cast as Negan in 2015.
-Before Morgan's casting Matthew Lillard and Henry Rollins both auditioned for the role, the choices were narrowed down to Lillard and Morgan with the latter winning the role.
-He made his television debut in the sixth-season finale.
+Before Morgan's casting, Matthew Lillard and Henry Rollins also auditioned for the role; the choices were narrowed down to Lillard and Morgan with the latter receiving the role.
+Morgan immediately accepted, as he was already a fan of the comic book series.
+He made his television debut as Negan in the sixth-season finale.